Fundamental data structures in C: linked list, stack, and queue.

 Search

-No index access; random access is not its strength
+No indexed access; random access isn't its strength.

 Stack β Last In, First Out (LIFO)

-A stack pops off the most recently pushed item first.
-Imagine stacking plates.
-Function calls are also managed on a stack.
+A stack pops the most recently pushed item first.
+Think of stacking plates.
+The call stack that tracks function calls works the same way.

 Stack visualization